rajeevtripathi9801/rajeevtripathi9801/README.md

 - 📫 How to reach me **tripathirajeev9801@gmail.com**

-- 🥹 Last account was banned in GitHub data breach.**
+- 🥹 Last account was banned in GitHub data breach**

 <h3 align="left">Connect with me:</h3>
 <p align="left">